1992 Consensus: History

+1992–1999: Lee presidency

 On 1 August 1992, the ROC's National Unification Council passed the "Definition of One China Resolution," stating: "The two sides of the Taiwan Strait uphold the One China principle, but the interpretations of the two sides are different ...
 Our side believes that one China should mean the Republic of China, established in 1912 and existing today, and its sovereignty extends throughout China, but its current governing authority is only over Taiwan, Penghu, Kinmen, and Matzu.
 Admittedly, Taiwan is part of China, but the mainland is also a part of China."
 This resolution provided the basis for a series of talks between the Association for Relations Across the Taiwan Strait (ARATS) of the People's Republic of China (PRC) and the Straits Exchange Foundation (SEF) of the Republic of China (ROC).

-1992 ARATS-SEF meeting and Wang-Koo summits

 In November 1992, a meeting between ARATS and SEF occurred in British Hong Kong.
+At the time of the meeting, Hong Kong was under British rule and therefore considered neutral territory by both sides.
+The conclusion they reached was intended as a means of side-stepping the conflict over the political status of Taiwan.
 On 1 November 1992, SEF issued a press release stating that "each side expresses its own interpretation verbally in order to solve this sticky problem of [One China] and thereby reaffirmed the August 1st NUC resolution as SEF's interpretation of One China."

 ARATS telephoned SEF and stated that it "fully respected and accepted" Taipei's proposal to use verbal declarations for each side's position on this issue.
 On 16 November, ARATS sent a letter to SEF formally confirming that position and stating, "both sides of the strait uphold the principle of one China, and actively seek national unification, but the political interpretation of the one China will not be referred to in the cross-strait negotiations on functional issues."

-The conclusion they reached was intended as a means of side-stepping the conflict over the political status of Taiwan.
-At the time of the meeting, Hong Kong was under British rule and therefore considered neutral territory by both sides.
-In the KMT's view, the consensus is about "one China, respective interpretations."

-As a result of the 1992 meeting, ARATS Chairman Wang Daohan and SEF Chairman Koo Chen-fu met in Singapore on April 27, 1993, in what became known as the Wang-Koo summit.
+As a result of the 1992 meeting, ARATS Chairman Wang Daohan and SEF Chairman Koo Chen-fu met in Singapore on 27 April 1993, in what became known as the Wang-Koo summit.
 They concluded agreements on document authentication, postal transfers, and a schedule for future ARATS-SEF meetings.
 Talks were delayed as tensions rose in the Third Taiwan Strait Crisis, but in October 1998 a second round of Wang-Koo summit were held in Shanghai.
 Wang and Koo agreed to meet again in Taiwan in the autumn of 1999, but the meeting was called off by the PRC side when then President Lee Teng-hui proposed his Two-states Theory of "special state-to-state relations".
 After Lee began a more independence-oriented policy in the mid-1990s, the PRC began describing "one China, respective interpretations" as a "deliberate distortion" used by independence advocates as a "disguise" for either "two Chinas" or Taiwan's formal separation.